 Single Sign-On allows you to easily switch between Proton Mail, Proton Contacts, Proton Calendar, and eventually Proton Drive without having to sign in again.

-For the time being, Proton VPN is being kept separate to give it stronger censorship resistance, as in certain countries Proton VPN is used to access the rest of the Proton services.
+For the time being, Proton VPN(new window) is being kept separate to give it stronger censorship resistance, as in certain countries Proton VPN is used to access the rest of the Proton services.
 While Single Sign-On is currently available only for Proton web apps, we will eventually include it in our Android and iOS apps.

 The new beta will also include persistent sessions for our web apps.
 This allows you to sign in to Proton, close your browser, and return later to your Proton Mail, Proton Calendar, and eventually Proton Drive without signing in again.
 For security reasons, your session will have a limited lifetime of 60 days if you are inactive, meaning you might need to log in again if you do not use one of our web apps for several weeks.
-That’s why it is critical to always remember your password.
+That’s why it is critical to always remember your password(new window).

 This feature is automatic.
 In practical terms, it means you will be able to go straight into your Proton account first thing in the morning without entering your login credentials at the start of every day.